TheCodeheadMT/TensorBoard-Tutorial/archive/README.txt

 View these logs by running the following command while in the parent directory. (one level up)

-# To see logs for building IMDB and MNIST models use:
+# To see logs for building IMDB, Reuters, and MNIST models use:
 tensorboard --logdir archive/logs/

 # To see MNIST alone use: